sffc/socketio-file-upload/README.md

     </body>
     </html>

-## Future Inovations
+## Future Work

-I hope to one day see this project implement the following features.

-* Better callback for upload progress.
-Have the server confirm receipt of a chunk before firing the "progress" event on the client side.
+First, I'm aware that this module currently lacks unit tests (mocha, etc).
+This is a problem that should be solved.
+I'm willing to accept PRs that add unit tests, or else one of these days when I have extra time I'll see if I can add them myself.

+In addition, the following features would be useful for the module to support.

-* Allow input of a file URL rather than uploading a file from your computer or mobile device.
+1. Allow input of a file URL rather than uploading a file from your computer or mobile device.
+2. Have the server confirm receipt of a chunk before firing the "progress" event on the client side.

+As always PRs are welcome.